Energinet-DataHub/geh-core/source/App/documents/registrations/subsystem-authentication.md

 # Subsystem Authentication

-By Subsystem Authentication we mean the server side authentication performed in subsystem-to-subssytem communication.
+By Subsystem Authentication we mean the server side authentication performed in subsystem-to-subsystem communication.
 Read ADR-141 in Confluence for more information.

 The `Common` package also contains code that can be used to implement the client side of subsystem-to-subsystem communication.